ZhenyingZhu/StudyNotes/RudyStudy.markdown

 To run input/evaluation loop:
 ```
 ruby
-puts "Hello World"
+puts "Hello World" # print and return nil.
- # EOF, then the previous lines will excuted.
+ctrl + D # EOF, then the previous lines will excuted.
 ```

 To use interpreter: `irb`